Dextromethorphan or DXM is a drug found in some common cold and cough medicines like:

 - Difficulty breathing or suppressed or irregular breathing

 - Very high or very low blood pressure

 - Rapid heartbeat

 Overdosing on drugs like dextromethorphan is serious and can lead to death.
-Call 9-1-1 immediately if someone near you overdoses on DXM.
+Call 911 immediately if you suspect someone is overdosing on DXM.